-The District Magistrate is the chief executive office of the district with all administrative functions at district level being discharged under his guidance and supervision through bureaucracy.
-As the name clearly suggests, District Magistrate is the primary officer incharge of maintenance of law and order within the district jurisdiction.
-In other words, he is the chief judicial officer or is the first class magistrate and head of all magistrates within the jurisdiction of the district.
-Responsibilities of an IAS officer as a DM are classified into three areas mainly; i.e., Police, Judiciary and Jail.
+The District Magistrate is the chief executive officer of the district with all administrative functions at the district level being discharged under his guidance and supervision through the bureaucracy.
+As the name clearly suggests, District Magistrate is the primary officer in charge of the maintenance of law and order within the district jurisdiction.
+In other words, he is the chief judicial officer or is the first-class magistrate and head of all magistrates within the jurisdiction of the district.
+Responsibilities of an IAS officer as a DM are classified into three areas mainly; i.e., Police, Judiciary, and Jail.

 • Although the police administration of the district is handled by the superintendent of police, the district level operations are discharged under the guidance and supervision of the DM.

-• The judicial role and responsibility of the DM has been diluted severely due the separation of power between the executive and judiciary.
-Majority of the powers under civil and criminal justice system are now handled by the respective courts under the control of the High Court of the State.
+• The judicial role and responsibility of the DM have been diluted severely due to the separation of power between the executive and judiciary.
+The majority of the powers under the civil and criminal justice system are now handled by the respective courts under the control of the High Court of the State.

-• As far as district level jails are concerned, they come under general administrative control of the DM.
+• As far as district-level jails are concerned, they come under the general administrative control of the DM.